pldiiw/1arc/doc/chip-8.md

 ### Subroutines

  * `2NNN` - Execute subroutine starting at address `0xNNN`.
 Before changing the
-   program counter to the new address, it increments the current one (as we don't want to re-execute the "call" instruction when we return from the subroutine), stores it inside the stack and increments the stack pointer.
+   program counter to the new address, the engine stores its current value inside the stack and increments the stack pointer.
  * `00EE` - Return from a subroutine.
 This means setting the program counter to the memory address inside the stack value the stack pointer points to and decrementing our stack pointer.